19 Super Easy yet Creative Milo Recipes for the Total Milo-Addict

 Milo popsicles!
-Simple-to-make recipe with a popsicle mold, these are great treats for any parties.
+These are easy to make with a popsicle mold and are a great treat for any party.
 Table Manners Aside made a version featuring Greek yogurt mixed with Milo for your reference.
 Go wild with your preferred flavors and you just might be surprised by the end result.
 Find the full list of ingredients on Table Manners Aside.

 Recipe by Table Manners Aside

 - Pour plain greek yogurt into one-third of the mould and leave it to freeze.